LukeShu/leaguer/docs/DesignDocument.md

     triggers a GET request to the relevent controller method.

 messages/new_alert.html
-  : This shows the user that a new message is available for view.
-  	Clicking on the notification should cause a GET to the
-    show_private controller and take the user to his/her messages. new_alert should interact with the Main controller's show_homepage to display the notification.
+  : This is a form for a host to submit a new system-wide alert.
+The
+    form is POSTed to `MessagesController#post_alert()`.

 messages/private.html
   : This page is used to handle user private messaging.
-It should display a list of private message and which user the private
-    messages are communicating with.
-Clicking on a message should trigger a GET to show_private and display the message.
-A field box for entering a message should be present.
-When posting a message a POST should be sent to Message's post_private and then a POST to post_alert confirming that it was sent.
-A new_alert should then be sent to the recieving user.
+It both
+    displays private messages, and contains a form for sending a new private message.
+Nes messages are POSTed to `MessageController#post_private()`

 tournaments/index.html
-  : TODO: list of tournaments
+  : Shows a list of tournaments.
+Clicking on any of them causes the
+    browser GET that tournament via `TournamentController#show()`.
+If the user is authorized, it also contains a button that causes the browser to GET `TournamentsController#new()`.

 tournaments/show.html
   : Shows the information for a single tournament.
 If the user is